Babak-SSH/bot-calc/README.md

 # bot-calc
-a simple calculator bot for telegram
+a simple calculator bot for telegram.